Acurisu/NieR-Replicant-ver.1.22474487139/README.md

 Unlocks all items, weapons and words.
 Be careful when doing this as it can prevent you from doing certain quests.

+### Combo

+This patch prevents losing combo unless you reload the game by either loading a save or going to another area.

 ## Video

 https://user-images.githubusercontent.com/17300231/116914714-5e53b180-ac4b-11eb-8900-1fc75ada9c03.mp4